Legal establishment and location of awarding organisations

-@Ofqual Consultation on the legal establishment and location of #awarding organisations regulated by Ofqual.
+Consultation on the legal establishment and location of awarding organisations regulated by Ofqual.

 This consultation closes at